 The current identification experiment thus yet again revealed a perceptibility difference of the place contrasts between nasal consonants and oral stops, supporting Jun's hypothesis (Jun, 1995, 2004).
 This result accords well with that of Pols (1983), but not with that of Winters (2002).
-The difference between the current experiment and that of Winter may have come from two sources.
-First, we used naturalistic sounds-both the targets and noise-to replicate the real communicative situations.
-In particular, noise was similar to those that speakers and listeners face in real communicative situations.
+The difference between Experiment III and that of Winters may have come from three sources.
+First, the current experiment used naturalistic sounds-both the targets and noise-to replicate the real communicative situations.
+In particular, noise was similar to those that speakers and listeners face in real communicative situations, while Winters (2002) used white noise.
+Second, Experiment III retained bursts of the target coda consonants, while Winters (2002) removed them.